jcmwright80/wright-jenkins/README.md

 # wright-jenkins
-Docker container for jenkins with ruby and sass installed
+Docker container extending jenkins with ruby and sass installed